 Starting with a carefully selected Mk6 or R-Type, the chassis is completely rebuilt to the highest standards with the latest modifications.

 The chassis pictured above is a LHD car.
 These are rare but can be found in suitable condition.
 We are not in the business of removing bodies from good cars.

 Whilst we retain the original steering wheel, this is reduced in size from 18 to 16 inches.
 The large wheel in its original form is no longer needed due to the fitment of power steering.
 The reduction in size allows for more leg room and assists in entering and exiting the vehicle.

 The power steering is an EZ Power Steering unit.
 It is the top of the range version which allows us to maintain the ride control lever which passes through the centre of the steering column.
 On automatics the gear selector mechanism is modified to pass over the power steering drive.
 This unit electronically adjusts the amount of assistance, as required by steering load inputs.

-The 4.5 litre engine is uprated to 4.9 litre.
-Every component is checked and meticulously rebuilt.
-Engines are fitted with lightweight Omega pistons.
+Every component on the 4.5 litre engine is checked and meticulously rebuilt back to their original format.
 An alternator is fitted to replace the original dynamo.
 We fit electronic ignition with carbon HT leads.
 An efficient stainless steel exhaust system with a 6 branch manifold is fitted as standard.

 The gearbox is a 4 speed auto with kick down and also includes option to manually select 2nd and 3rd or a 4 speed manual with synchromesh in 2nd, 3rd and 4th.
 We keep the gearbox with its original chassis, all numbers match the chassis record cards.